-- streets with high-amenity bus stops integrated into the public realm - investigating centre of the road lanes for high capacity bus streets such as Lonsdale Street. - new bus streets in the central city, combining urban greening with full-time bus priority lanes.
-Priority streets are Lonsdale, Queen, Russell and Lygon. - a transition to newer, quieter and cleaner buses with reduced emissions and noise including electric and hybrid buses. - buses scaled to suit their context.
-Buses longer than 12 metres (excluding articulated buses) are difficult to accommodate safely in the central city.
+- streets with high-amenity bus stops integrated into the public realm - investigating the role, if any, of centre-of-the-road lanes for high capacity bus streets such as Lonsdale Street. - new bus streets city, combining urban greening with full-time bus priority lanes.
+Priority streets are Lonsdale, Queen, Russell and Lygon. - a transition to newer, quieter and cleaner buses with reduced emissions and noise including electric and hybrid buses. - bus vehicle size and design to provide for capacity needs while mitigating adverse impacts on amenity and safety, especially within the central city

-Policy 6: Elevate the role of buses in the municipality by improving their integration into our streets, enabling new generation bus priority and busway design and supporting new bus technology.
+Policy 9: Elevate the role of buses in the municipality by improving their integration into our streets, providing dedicated road space and supporting new low impact bus technology.